Skip to main content

 Why should I be paid with FWS wages?

-I didn't earn my full FWS noted in CAESAR.
+I didn't reach my FWS earnings limit.
 Now what?

 Federal guidance does not permit students to be paid for hours not worked.
 It is up to you to schedule your hours with your supervisor so that you realize the full potential of your earnings ability.
 You can use the work-study calculator to determine how many hours you can work per week during the academic year based on your wage rate and FWS allotment.

 Yes.
 FWS wages are considered taxable income for federal and state purposes.
-However, FICA (social security) tax are not withheld from your paycheck if you are enrolled full time during the academic year.
+However, FICA (Social Security) taxes are not withheld from your paycheck if you are enrolled full-time during the academic year.
+To update your income tax withholdings, please log into myHR > Pay > W-4 Information.
+For assistance, please contact askHR@northwestern.edu.

 Where can I get my W-2?